shadow-noctis/LoreLedger/README.md

 ## Features

-- Add new character sheet (name, age, gender, family, appearance notes)
+- Add new character sheet (name, age, gender, family, appearance notes, story)
 - List all characters
-- Search for character by name
+- Edit and delete characters
 - View the character data using JSON

 ## Planned features

-- Edit and delete characters
+- Search for character by name
 - Tag or group characters
 - Flexible character sheets and search
 - create web-based version